-Purpose 1: My business is growing and my site usually goes down because of high-traffic, what should I go for?
+Goal 1: My business is growing, and my site usually goes down because of high-traffic, what should I go for?

 Ans: Public or Private cloud

-Purpose 2: I have made enough investments for on-premises storage, how can I get the best of Cloud alongside?
+Goal 2: I have made enough investments for on-premises storage; how can I get the best of Cloud alongside?

 2. Staff Training

-It is important to train the staff early in the process.
+It is essential to train the staff early in the process.
 This will help you with: